Essential Guide to Enterprise IoT: Benefits, Challenges, and Use Cases

 If we think about it for a minute, it is impossible to imagine an app without a UI.
 We need buttons, checkboxes, dropdown menus and much more.
 Almost all of these controls are created using 2D elements.
 However, sometimes we need to put some depth into the UI.

-If you need assistance with your UI design, check our services.
+If you need assistance with your project, check our UI/UX design services.

 During work on many different apps, I always “thought” only in 2 dimensions and it turned out to be kind of a trap.
 When you think about it there are plenty of cases when you need one extra dimension in your app.
 Let’s take the software for a 3D printer as an example.
 How can rendering a preview of a model to print be implemented only in two dimensions?
 This is why I took off in search of a solution that will allow me to create 3D elements in my applications using already known technologies such as QML.
 In ScytheStudio we can easily deepen our knowledge in the area that interests us, what is more, we gain not only time for development but also resources.